byu-cs-260-spring-2019/lab-4-museum-of-ordinary-objects-victoria-skylan/tutorials/adding-items.md

 ## Back End -- creating items

+On the back end, we're going to modify our index.js file to add a POST call to add a new item to the database.
 ```
 // Create a new item in the museum: takes a title and a path to an image.
 var db = firebase.firestore();